hangxingliu/vscode-coding-tracker/README.md

 1. Install this extension(You must know how to do it, click install button)
 2. Reload VSCode and continue coding in VSCode
-3. When you want to know how many times you coding/watching in VSCode, just open command panel in VSCode (in default press: `F1`), And search and click command **"CodingTracker: Show your coding activities report"**
+3. When you want to know how many times you coding/watching in VSCode, just open command panel in VSCode (in default press: `F1`)
+4. Searching and clicking command **"CodingTracker: Show your coding activities report"**
-4. And then you could see the report web page like above screenshots
+5. And then you could see the report web page like above screenshots

 ## How To Use (Fully guide)